Jam2650/Cybersecurity-Portfolio/README.md

    - Key outcomes

 ## How to Contact Me
-You can reach me at [Your Email] or connect with me on LinkedIn: [Your LinkedIn Profile Link].
+Connect with me on LinkedIn: https://www.linkedin.com/in/jam110958/